vannio/makers-bnb/README.md

 ```
 As a signed-up user
 So that two different users don't book the same space on the same night
-I would like to make an already booked space unavailable
+I would like an already booked space to be unavailable
 ```

 ```